NeymarL/Box-Shooter/README.md

-# Roller Madness
+# Box Shooter

+## Introduction

-This game is powered by Unity 2017.1.1p4.
+This is a first person shooting box game which is powered by Unity 2017.1.1p4.

+Game is over when time runs out.
+Shooting different boxes will get different effects.
+* Green Boxes: Get 5 points
+* White Boxes: Increase time
+* Yellow Boxes: Decrease time

 ## Control
 * Move: WASD
-* Jump: Space
+* Shoot: Mouse Left Click

 The project is based on a assignment of 《Introduction to Game Development》 offered by Michigan State University via Coursera.